codecrafters-io/build-your-own-redis/stage_descriptions/aof-02-vd9.md

 In previous stages, you set up default values for AOF options.
 Now you'll allow those defaults to be overridden by command-line flags: `--dir`, `--appendonly`, `--appenddirname`, `--appendfilename`, and `--appendfsync`.

 When a flag is provided, its value takes precedence over the default.
-When a flag is omitted, the default from the previous stage still applies.
+When a flag is omitted, the default from previous stages still applies.

 ### Tests